weaviate-tutorials/next-multimodal-search-demo/README.md

 ### 📩 Importing Data
 > Before you can import data, add any files to thier respective media type in the `public/` folder.

-With your data in the right folder, run `yarn install` to install all project dependancies and to import your data into Weaviate and initailise a collection, run:
+With your data in the right folder, run `yarn install` to install all project dependencies and to import your data into Weaviate and initialize a collection, run:
 ```bash
 yarn run import
 ```